Knight

 Post #3 (2/16/2026)

-This week I gained access to the camera through react, and began looking forward at next steps.
+This week I gained access to the camera through React, and began looking forward at next steps.
 We determined that a good starting point would be to begin with analyzing still images, then dealing with capturing frames from the live camera later.
 My goal for this week is to begin experimenting with tracking these images, as well as getting sample videos of me playing chess so that we can test different possible angles, as well as potential issues that may arise that we haven't thought about yet.
 2/16 interface

 Post #4 (2/23/2026)

-You can look at this PDF for a more detailed description of how I created my I hough lines .
+You can look at this PDF for a more detailed description of how I created my hough lines .

 2/23 Hough Lines